WPAccess/alt-text-generator/replit.md

 ## Overview

-This is a Flask-based web application that processes Excel files containing image URLs and generates SEO-friendly alt text using OpenAI's Vision API.
+This is a Flask-based web application that processes Excel files containing image URLs and generates SEO-friendly alt text using Google's Gemini AI Vision API.
 The application allows users to upload Excel files, automatically detect missing alt text, and generate descriptive alt text for images using AI.

 ## System Architecture